jvanmeijgaard/GettingandCleaningData/CodeBook.md

 - fBodyGyroMag
 - fBodyGyroJerkMag

-For each measure the mean() - Mean value and std() - Standard deviation are retained A total of 33 measures, and 2 values per measure.
+For each measure the mean() - Mean value and std() - Standard deviation are retained.
+A total of 33 measures, and 2 values per measure.

 The source data is divided into a training and a test data set.
 Here, the data are combined into a single data set and columns for the subject id, the activity and source (training, test) are added to the final data set.